-- (a) notify the Council of the commencement of capital dredging; and - (b) advertise the anticipated dredging in the Northern Advocate (or equivalent); and - (c) advise the anticipated location and timing of the dredging on its website.

-113.120.
-Capital dredging must:

-- (a) be undertaken only within the area marked "Extent of Proposed Dredge Area" on the plan CO4 contained in Appendix 1; and - (b) result in a Declared Depth of no deeper than 14.5m for Area G on and 16.0m for Area H on plan CO4 contained in Appendix 1. - 114.121.
-The consent holder must record the locations and periods of all dredging, the method of dredging, and the quantities of in situ material dredged (in cubic metres) and must provide these records to the Council within 20 working days after the dredging work is completed. - 115.122.
-Except for incidental dredging discharges, all seabed material dredged during the capital dredging programme must be: - (a) Placed in the reclamation associated with the Expansion Project; or - (b) Deposited on land at Marsden Point presently owned by the consent holder or Marsden Maritime Holdings Ltd; or - (c) Deposited in any other authorised location. - 116-123.
-The consent holder must notify the Council within ten (10) working days following the date of the completion of capital dredging works associated with these consents. - 417.124.
+- 111.121.
+At least ten (10) working days in advance of the date of the commencement of capital dredging associated with these consents, the consent holder must: - (a) notify the Council of the commencement of capital dredging; and - (b) advertise the anticipated dredging in the Northern Advocate (or equivalent); and - (c) advise the anticipated location and timing of the dredging on its website. - 112.122.
+Capital dredging must: - (a) be undertaken only within the area marked "Extent of Proposed Dredge Area" on the plan CO4 contained in Appendix 1; and - (b) result in a Declared Depth of no deeper than 14.5\metres for Area G on and 16.0\metres for Area H on plan C04 contained in Appendix 1. - 113.123.
+The consent holder must record the locations and periods of all dredging, the method of dredging, and the quantities of in situ material dredged (in cubic metres) and must provide these records to the Council within 20 working days after the dredging work is completed. - 114.124.
+Except for incidental dredging discharges, all seabed material dredged during the capital dredging programme must be: - (a) Placed in the reclamation associated with the Expansion Project; or - (b) Deposited on land at Marsden Point presently owned by the consent holder or Marsden Maritime Holdings Ltd; or - (c) Deposited in any other authorised location. - 415.125.
+The consent holder must notify the Council within ten (10) working days following the date of the completion of capital dredging works associated with these consents. - 116.126.
 As soon as practicable following completion of the capital dredging, the consent holder must provide a bathymetric plan defining the location and depth of the dredging area and batters within the CMA to the entities listed below.
 The plan must include GPS co-ordinate data (using Transverse Mercator 2000 or an equivalent system).

 Hydrographic Surveyor Maritime New Zealand

 Toitū Te Whenua Land Information New Zealand PO Box 25620

 PO Box 5501 Wellington 6140

 Wellington 6145